MBS (TV channel): Later history

 The MBS building expansion was completed on September 4, 2013.
-Along with the new building being named the "B Building", the main building was named the "M building".
-The names "M Building" and "B Building" are derived from the initials MBS.
-At the time of the start of operation of the B Building, there is no actual facility or building officially named "S Building".
+The new structure was named "B Building," while the main building was designated "M Building."
+These names are derived from the initials of MBS.
+At the time the B Building began operations, there was no facility officially named "S Building."

-The B Building had its grand opening on April 4, 2014 at 11:07:09, named after MBS TV's channel number (4) and MBS Radio's frequency (1179).
+The B Building held its grand opening on April 4, 2014, at 11:07:09.
+The timing was chosen to represent MBS TV's channel number (4) and MBS Radio's frequency (1179 kHz).

-In the B building, there are two studios for TV programs, offices, heliport, height of about 36m (about 117m above ground), radio towers, etc. In addition, the relay truck depot in Senrioka was also consolidated, and the conventional office building (named "M Building" after the completion of the "B Building") is replaced by connecting corridors on the 2nd, 12th and 13th floors.
-On April 20, 2015, the main control room (master) was updated to the new master in the B Building.
+The B Building houses two television studios, offices, and a heliport.
+It stands approximately 36 m high (reaching about 117 m above ground including radio towers).
+Additionally, the relay truck depot in Senrioka was consolidated to this location.
+The conventional office building (renamed "M Building" following the completion of the B Building) was connected to the new structure via corridors on the 2nd, 12th, and 13th floors.
+On April 20, 2015, the master control room was updated to a new system located in the B Building.

 In 2017, the television and radio operations of MBS were taken over by the second incarnation of Mainichi Broadcasting after the company restructured into MBS Media Holdings.